jeremydorrough/BlueskyUnfollow/README.md

 ## ⚠️ Use at Your Own Risk

 These scripts perform **bulk delete operations** on your account's follow graph.
 Review the code before running and make sure you understand what it does.
+Right now, you'll hit a rate limit imposed by Bluesky if you unfollow more than around 5,000 users a day (I'm not sure of the exact number) and  they'll freeze your account for 24 hours if you pass it.